J-1: Exchange Visitor Visa

 What Is This Pathway?

 The J-1 visa is a nonimmigrant visa classification for exchange visitors participating in approved programs in the United States.
-Unlike the F-1 (student) or H-1B (worker), the J-1 is administered by the Department of State (DOS)through designated sponsor organizations — not USCIS.
+Unlike the F-1 (student) or H-1B (worker), the J-1 is administered by the U.S. Department of State's Bureau of Educational and Cultural Affairs through designated sponsor organizations — not USCIS.
+Each sponsor appoints a Responsible Officer (RO) and Alternate Responsible Officers (AROs) — these are the J-1 equivalents of F-1 Designated School Officials (DSOs) and are the people who sign your DS-2019, authorize Academic Training, and handle program-related matters.

 J-1 categories relevant to international students and scholars include College/University Student, Research Scholar, Short-Term Scholar, Professor, Specialist, and Trainee/Intern.
 Each J-1 program has a designated sponsor organization that oversees your participation and authorizes any employment.

-The J-1 offers its own form of work authorization called Academic Training, which functions similarly to OPT for F-1 students but is authorized by your J-1 sponsor rather than USCIS.
+The J-1 offers its own form of work authorization called Academic Training, which functions similarly to OPT for F-1 students but is authorized by your J-1 sponsor's RO/ARO rather than USCIS.

 However, the single most important issue for J-1 holders planning to stay in the United States is the INA Section 212(e) two-year home residency requirement.
 Some J-1 holders are subject to this requirement, which blocks them from applying for a green card, adjusting status, or changing to H, L, or K nonimmigrant status until they either return home for two years or obtain a waiver.
 Understanding whether you are subject to 212(e) is the first thing every J-1 holder must determine.